Table of Contents:

 Begin with Color

 What’s on my coffee table?
 I wanted to lead with a fun, rich flower color to go with the purple velvet pumpkins I found.

-I researched how to handle them without allowing them to wilt and ever since they last 2-3 weeks for me every time I buy them.
-If there is interest I will write an easy blog post about it….let me know in the comments!
+I researched how to handle them without allowing them to wilt.
+Ever since they last 2-3 weeks for me every time I buy them.
+If there is interest, I will write an easy blog post about it.
+Let me know in the comments.

-I love neutrals and I love texture so this is where I really love to indulge!
-“Background” pillows I often find at target and HomeGoods, but my “Starlet” pillows are handmade treasures from Bianca with lavender and grace This link is for your shopping convenience.
+I love neutrals and I love texture, so this is where I really love to indulge.
+“Background” pillows I often find at Target and HomeGoods, but my “Starlet” pillows are handmade treasures from Bianca with lavender and grace.
+This link is for your shopping convenience.

 Beyond the Couch

 I swapped out my boxwood wreath for this old book page wreath that I crafted last year.
-It’s the same color as wheat and goes perfectly with my neutral/texture obsession (remember!?)
-Yeah!
+It’s the same color as wheat and goes perfectly with my neutral/texture obsession.